Novyx VaultGet Started

 Both Novyx Vault and Obsidian use markdown as their native format, so your notes are always plain text files you can open anywhere.
 Both support wiki-links, backlinks, and an interactive knowledge graph for visualizing connections.

-Where Obsidian pulls ahead is its massive plugin ecosystem.
-With over 1.5 million users and 2,000+ community plugins, you can customize Obsidian to do almost anything — from Kanban boards to spaced repetition.
+Where Obsidian pulls ahead is its mature plugin ecosystem.
+You can customize Obsidian to do almost anything — from Kanban boards to spaced repetition.
 Obsidian also has polished mobile apps for iOS and Android, which Vault does not have yet.

 Vault's editor is built on CodeMirror 6 with slash commands, live preview, and built-in AI writing tools like Brain Dump and Clip Remix that go beyond what Obsidian offers out of the box.